A Delicious Discovery of Wineries Await You

 It is important to remain calm and polite when dealing with the personnel at a tasting room.
 Sometimes bus tours can cause the wait staff to be very busy, but they will ensure you have great time, regardless of the wait.

 Going on a wine trail visit provides an opportunity to sample new brands.
 Visitors should not limit themselves to their regular favorites; instead, try other regional specialties.
 You might just be surprised when you a find a new favorite.

 Invest in a Portable Cooler

-If the car sits in the sun for hours, especially in the dry heat of Arizona, the temperatures inside a car will tamper with the taste and quality of your wine purchase.
-Carry a portable freezer or cooler to ensure the quality of the wine while driving back home or to another tasting room.
+The temperatures inside a car will tamper with the taste and quality of your wine purchase.
+Carrying a portable freezer or cooler will help to preserve the quality of your wine.

 Dehydration can compromise your experience.
 Drinking water throughout your tour will keep you hydrated in-between wineries and tasting rooms.
 Many of the tasting rooms offer food, and have some wonderful pairing menus to order from.